drei01/pricing-saas/content/team.md

 		</div>
 	</div>
 	<div class="prose prose-sm mx-auto max-w-xl pt-12 px-4">
 		<p>PriceWell is a small, independent product built on the shoulders of giants (thanks Stripe for your wonderful API) with no venture capital, corporate manifesto or board of directors.
-Every care is taken to build software build software that helps you solve your problems.</p>
+Every care is taken to build software that helps you solve your billing problems.</p>
 		<p>After 10 years of being the "Billing Guy" at venture backed and boostrapped startups.
 I finally built (and sold) my own and realized that no one should have to spend all their development time on table stakes features like collecting payments.
 I built PriceWell so you can concetrate on your product and never worry about billing again.</p>
 		<p>Being independent means PriceWell is not bound by investor demands or management chains.
 We make decisions based on what's best for you.</p>
 		 <p>Being solo means I can move fast (I mean feature request to live in under 1 hour fast).
 But above all it means I'm deeply ingrained in the problem space.
 I personally wrote all 15k lines of code so far.
 When you jump on a call, it's me you are talking to.
 Submit a support request, yep that's me.
 When you use PriceWell you are interacting with my life's great work.</p>